Get started with the BillPro API

 Each merchant has its own customers, products, and orders, and the identifiers for these entities are unique across the whole platform, so you will need to get values for your merchant.

-To test creating an order, create a product in the UI, and use the id of the product in the order request body, as well as the id of the customer who is making the order.
+To test creating an order, create a product in the UI, and use the id of the product in the product_id in the order request body, as well as the id of the customer in the customer_id.

-If you are planning to integrate with payment links and custom checkouts, or the payment gateway webhook, please also read the separate documentation in the integration section.
+If you are planning to integrate with payment links or custom checkouts (for CardCorp merchants) or the payment gateway webhook, please also read the separate documentation in the integration section.